Mississippi State snaps slide, rolls past Arkansas 54-24

 UP NEXT

-Mississippi State: The Bulldogs get a breather from SEC play next week when they host Abilene Christian, an FCS opponent.
+Mississippi State: The Bulldogs won’t have quite as easy a time in two weeks.
+Alabama visits Starkville on November 16 as Mississippi State comes off a bye week.

-Arkansas: A familiar face returns to Fayetteville next week when Western Kentucky, led by former Arkansas starting quarterback Ty Storey, visits.
+Arkansas: A familiar face returns to Fayetteville next week when Western Kentucky, led by former Arkansas starting quarterback Ty Storey, returns to his home state.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.